mingzehuang/latentcor/paper/paper.md

                        "bin", "ter", "con"), showplot = TRUE)$plotR
 ```

-Figure \ref{fig:R_cars} shows the $11 \times 11$ matrices with latent correlation estimates (with default `approx` method), Pearson correlation estimates, and their difference in estimation.
+Figure \ref{fig:R_cars} shows the $11 \times 11$ matrices with latent correlation estimates (with default `approx` method, left panel), Pearson correlation estimates (middle panel), and their difference in estimation (right panel).
 Even on this small dataset, we observe differences as large as $-0.2$.

 ![Heatmap of latent correlations (`approx`,left panel), Pearson correlation (middle panel), and difference between the two estimators (latent correlation - Pearson correlation) on the mtcars dataset \label{fig:R_cars}](./all_heatmap.pdf)

 The script to reproduce Figure \ref{fig:R_cars} is available at [latentcor_cars](https://github.com/mingzehuang/latentcor_evaluation/blob/master/all_heatmap.R).
 We also provide interactive heatmaps for [estimated latent correlation for mtcars](https://rpubs.com/mingzehuang/797937), [pearson correlation for mtcars](https://rpubs.com/mingzehuang/797945), and [difference (estimated latent correlation minus pearson correlation) for mtcars](https://rpubs.com/mingzehuang/798060)

 # Availability